zzzprojects/sqlbulkcopy-tutorial/docs/pages/troubleshooting/destinationtablename-property-must-be-set.md

 {% include end-block-h2.html %}

 {% include begin-block-h2.html title='Solution' %}
+This error can be caused for two reasons:
+ -
 This error is caused because to value has been set to the DestinationTableName property.

 - ENSURE you specify a value to the DestinationTableName property.